 How to adjust binoculars with double vision?

 The procedure is similar to the one above.
 However, you may require to get a wide field of view, similar to a football pitch.
-Look through it, focus on the objects and adjust appropriately.
+Look through it, focus on the objects and fix appropriately the binoculars.

 Collimation is a necessary process in binoculars.
 As you put it to constant use, the prisms tend to fall off the location.
 Focusing is, therefore, impaired, and you will need to make some adjustments to rectify the error!